 Materials on all candidates under review are to be submitted to the Office of the VPAA on or about March 15 of each year.

 Administrative Review.
 College recommendations and documentation are submitted for review by the VPAA.
-In the process of his/her review, the VPAA may seek counsel from the university-wide faculty committee and others as deemed appropriate, e.g., the Faculty Committee of the Faculty Council, the Vice President for Research and Technology Transfer, the Associate Provost for Undergraduate Education and/or the Associate Provost for Graduate Education.
-Written input from the university-wide faculty committee and/or the individual administrators consulted will become a part of the respective candidate's packet and their Statement(s) of Recommendation will be considered by the VPAA in his/her final deliberations.
+In the process of his/her review, the VPAA may seek counsel as deemed appropriate, e.g., from the Faculty Committee of the Faculty Council, the Vice President for Research and Technology Transfer, the Associate Provost for Undergraduate Education and/or the Associate Provost for Graduate Education.
+Counsel from the Faculty Committee of the Faculty Council shall be sought for cases in which a negative recommendation by the VPAA is being considered and conflicting recommendations have come from lower levels of evaluation.
+Written input from the Faculty Committee of the Faculty Council and/or the individual administrators consulted will become a part of the respective candidate's packet and their Statement(s) of Recommendation will be considered by the VPAA in his/her final deliberations.

 A copy of the Statements of Recommendation shall be given to the faculty member in a confidential manner, normally within five working days, after the recommendations are finalized.